uinix-js/uinix-ui/readme.md

 The `Layout` component interoperates with the `system.theme.spacings` spec.

 It provides an easy way to rapidly build flexbox-based layouts to consistently space child elements based on theme values defined in `system.theme.spacings`.
-It also provides convenient flexbox props to configure layouts.
+It also provides convenient flexbox props to configure common UI layouts.

 <details>
 <summary>Example</summary>